-The Foundation has collected these resources to communicate future changes, address questions and concerns, and inform parents, educators, communities and lawmakers about this important shift.
+ExcelinEd has collected resources that explain the changes and address questions and concerns, so parents, educators, communities and lawmakers are informed about this important shift.
 Click the link below to learn more about the Common Core State Standards.